 - where you submit and whom you cite matters,

-- and a paper needs to state its research question and contribution very early on (OK, this is probably part of formal training).
+- and a paper needs to state its research question and contribution very early on.

 But, I also see some issues with the overall tone and implications of the advice given.1 As Ruggeri notes in his tweet, this kind of advice is usually informally communicated.
 Below I pulled some quotes from Ruggeri’s document and use them as jumping-off point for some thoughts.

 Writing articles, submitting and publishing them is the central business for an academic.